The Story

 What We Make

-The wines carry a throughline from what we made in New York to what we’re making now, restraint, early decisions, and a preference for clarity over force.
-At the same time, they are shaped decisively by Francs.
-That tension isn’t something we resolve; it’s something we work within.
+The wines carry a throughline: restraint, early decisions, a preference for clarity over power.
+At the same time, they're shaped decisively by Francs.
+That tension isn't something we resolve; it's something we work within.

 Production stays small by design.
 Communication is direct.
-We don’t aim to be everywhere — we focus on being placed with people who open the bottles and spend time with them.
+We don't aim to be everywhere, instead we are focused on making wine for people who open the bottles and spend time with them